carVertical

 • 2 stars.
 A vehicle lacks advanced crash avoidance technology.
 It provides basic safety but falls short in offering comprehensive protective features.

 • 1 star.
 Marginal crash protection.
-A vehicle offers little in the way of crash avoidance technology, making it a less desirable option for those prioritizing safety.
+A vehicle offers very few crash avoidance features, making it a less desirable option for those prioritizing safety.

 • 0 star.
 A vehicle lacks critical modern safety technology but can still be sold.

 A poor safety rating also damages the manufacturer’s reputation and could lead to low sales.
 Therefore, after an unsuccessful test, such cars usually receive a safety upgrade to attract customers.
-However, NCAP organizations worldwide don't have the capacity to test every model on the market and all of its variants, therefore they only pick some popular vehicles.
+However, Euro NCAP organizations don't have the capacity to test every model on the market and all of its variants, so they only pick more popular vehicles.

 crash test dummy